Katherine Read, April 2018

-IALS subscribes to the following series of reports which are mostly Government publications:
+IALS has previously subscribed to the following series of reports which are mostly Government publications:

 Many decisions of the Hong Kong Courts are now available free on HKLII, see below for more details.

-IALS also has a number of digest which are no longer current:
+IALS also has a number of digests which are no longer current:

 IALS Library has a good representative collection of recent books on Hong Kong, on a variety of legal topics including

 tort, criminal, civil procedure, financial, competition, company, intellectual property, family, etc. Most of the books concerning Hong Kong law are shelved at GM6.B-D. Some books will be shelved at GT28 with China, and comparative law books which feature Hong Kong can be found in SB.